cicaoo/cse15l-lab-reports/lab1.md

 yay
 yay
 ```
-- When the command “cat” is run without any arguments, the working directory is /home/lecture1. <br>
+- When the command “cat” was run without any arguments, the working directory was /home/lecture1. <br>
 - When running the “cat” command without any arguments, the terminal prints out whatever output you type in until you exit out of the terminal. <br>
 - This output is not an error. <br> <br>